thebrandonlucas/blu-3/src/lib/md/blog/blog-revamped.md

 ---
-title: Attempting to Build a Quality Personal Website
+title: Toward A Better Site
 description: A more thoughtful approach to personal site development
 date: 2025-01-22
 ---